radixdlt/incentives-distribution/README.md

 # Incentives Vester Blueprint
 This blueprint has been deployed on Stokenet for testing at package address: `package_tdx_2_1pk03fls3pdjf5dewt0kewhpx9syyj5vd4wq808sffcq5ghjk7svd4y`

+## How this works

+The vester distributes tokens to users over time through a vesting schedule.
+Here's the flow:

+1. **Setup phase** - Admin creates the component, fills it with tokens, and calls `finish_setup`.
+This starts the pre-claim period.

+2. **Pre-claim period** - A countdown period (e.g., 1 day) where LP tokens are distributed to user accounts.
+During this time, tokens are locked and vesting hasn't started yet.
+Users can't redeem their LP tokens yet.

+3. **Vesting period** - After the pre-claim period ends, vesting begins.
+Tokens gradually unlock over the configured duration (e.g., 30 days).
+An initial fraction (e.g., 20%) is immediately available.
+The rest unlocks linearly over time.

+4. **Redemption** - Users can redeem their LP tokens at any time during vesting.
+They receive the vested portion and forfeit the unvested portion.
+For example, if 50% has vested, redeeming gives 50% of tokens and forfeits the other 50%.

+The `refill` method moves vested tokens from the locked vault into the pool, updating LP token values.
+This happens automatically during redemption but can be called manually to show accurate values in wallets.

 ## Admin badges
 The component uses two types of badges:
 - **Super admin badge** - Can perform all admin operations (creating pool units, finishing setup, removing LP/locked tokens)